Appendix G: Minimizing SVG File Sizes

 This appendix is informative, not normative.

-Considerable effort has been made to make SVG file sizes as
+Considerable effort has been made to make SVG file sizes

-achieving compatibility and leverage with other W3C
+and achieving compatibility and leverage with other W3C specifications.

 Here are some of the features in SVG that promote small file sizes: